top of page

 • Dining locations are limited in capacity and some remain closed.

-The following special events, tours, and extra are NOT available:
+The following special events, tours, and extras are NOT available:

 • Perfectly Princess Tea Party